 Other black gemstones include Black Spinel, Hematite, Obsidian and Black Tourmaline.

-Blue is one of the most well-loved colors in the world, and never goes out of fashion.
+If you are not ready for a black gemstone, try a dark blue gem or a dark purple gemstone instead.
+Blue is one of the most beloved colors in the world, and never goes out of fashion.
 Known for its relaxing and metaphysical properties in chromotherapy, it has historically been associated with meditation, inner space and harmony.
 In literature, it recalls distance, nostalgia and purity.
 It is believed that people who prefer this color are serene, balanced and able to resolve their own internal conflicts.
 The world of precious stones has every shade of this beautiful color on offer, able to satisfy even the most demanding tastes.
 From the intense blue of the classic Blue Sapphire, to Turquoise, a gemstone with such a unique color that it named the color itself, a multitude of shades are at our disposal.
 Aquamarine, an azure blue Beryl, has the presence of trace amounts of iron to thank for its color; various concentrations of this element result in a marvelous palette ranging from pastels to the deepest of blues.
 Another gemstone famed for its color is the highly sought after Paraiba Tourmaline, which displays extreme sheen and is in particularly high demand.
-Its colors vary, geologically speaking, from greenish-blue to green azure, greenish azure, to blue and bluish-violet.
+Its colors vary, geologically speaking, from blue green to green azure, greenish azure, to blue and bluish-violet.
 Within the purple chromatic scale, Amethyst is probably the most well-known and loved precious stone, thanks to its uniform color and the extraordinary eye-clean transparency of its crystals.
 Within the Quartz family, the Blueberry Quartz, a relatively new and very rare stone on the market, was immediately very successful; unfortunately, the production is extremely limited due to both extractive conditions and its mineralogical scarcity, factors that have affected demand.
 Rarity and beauty are the common denominators for Tanzanite, considered the most important gemological discovery in recent years, particularly its inimitable intense veiled blue tint.